jeffjohannsen/Fraud_Detection/README.md

 ### Metric Selection

-The current estimate is that only 10% of events are fraudulent.
-This creates a situation where it is fairly easy to get a high accuracy (>90%) but this does not necessarily mean that the system is successful.
-The main goal is to detect as many of the fraudulent events (true positives) as possible.
-With this in mind, recall is the metric that will be the main focus, though other metrics (Accuracy, Precision, F1-Score) will not be completely ignored.
+The dataset has approximately 9% fraud rate across all records (9.6% in training data, 4.4% in test data).
+This creates a situation where it is fairly easy to get a high accuracy (>90%) by simply predicting all events as non-fraudulent, but this does not mean the system is successful.
+The main goal is to **detect as many of the fraudulent events (true positives) as possible**.
+With this in mind, **recall** is the metric that will be the main focus, though other metrics (Accuracy, Precision, F1-Score) will not be completely ignored.

+**Threshold Optimization:** The production system uses a **dual-threshold approach** to maximize fraud detection:
+- **High risk**: Fraud probability ≥ 0.10
+- **Medium risk**: Fraud probability ≥ 0.03 and < 0.10
+- Both High and Medium risk events are flagged for review

+This creates an **effective threshold of 0.03**, catching **92.9% of fraudulent events** with 25.7% precision and 12.4% false positive rate.
+The system prioritizes the business goal of detecting nearly all fraud over minimizing false alarms - flagged events undergo manual review before action is taken.

 ### Data Integrity

 Multiple steps were taken to ensure that there is no data leakage throughout the system.
-A cross validation system was used for model tuning with the main working dataset.
-A separate dataset was used for testing.
-A third holdout dataset is also available for further testing to ensure data integrity.
-Each of these datasets were created using random sampling from the original data before any processing was completed.
+The original dataset (14,337 records) was split chronologically into three sets:
+- **Train set** (60%, 8,602 records): 2007-mid 2013 data for model training
+- **Test set** (20%, 2,867 records): Mid-2013 data for validation
+- **Simulate set** (20%, 2,868 records): Late-2013 data for webapp demonstration

+This chronological split ensures the model is tested on future data it hasn't seen, mimicking real-world deployment where the model predicts future fraud events.
+A cross validation system was used for model tuning with the training dataset.

 ### Model Tuning